 Health in Sickness, Sickness in Health by Dr Pierre Morin – an excellent book that challenges the mainstream perspective on health

-Thinking About Suicide by David Webb – I highly recommend this one for people who experience suicidality and their friends and family.
+Thinking About Suicide by David Webb – I highly recommend this one

 About contemplation and spirituality…